 There are two sub-plans of the NSW State Bush Fire Plan made under the Rural Fires Act 1997 that apply to the Mosman local government area, including the Harbour Trust's land and the adjoining Sydney Harbour National Park.
-The Manly, -Mosman, North Sydney District Bush Fire Risk Management Plan 2000-2017-2022 deals with strategies to minimise bush fire risk such as hazard reduction.
-The Manly/Mosman/North Sydney -Mosman-Bush Fire Management Committee Operations Coordination Plan 2003 (approved under Section 52 of the Rural Fires Act 1997 on 30 November 2015) deals with the operational and management issues.
+The Manly, Mosman, North Sydney District Bush Fire Risk Management Plan 2017-2022 deals with strategies to minimise bush fire risk such as hazard reduction.
+The Manly/Mosman/North Sydney Bush Fire Management Committee Operations Coordination Plan (approved under Section 52 of the Rural Fires Act 1997 on 30 November 2015) deals with the operational and management issues.
 Evacuation routes are determined under Local Emergency Disaster Plans.

-In 2004, Fthe NSW National Parks and Wildlife Service has-prepared a Fire Management Plan (FMP) for Sydney Harbour and Botany Bay National Parks.
+In 2004, the NSW National Parks and Wildlife Service prepared a Fire Management Plan (FMP) for Sydney Harbour and Botany Bay National Parks.
 The aims of the FMP include the protection of life and property, coordination of fire management with other agencies, and management of fire regimes.

-There is also a Bush Fire Prone Land Map prepared under Section 146(2) of the Environmental Planning and Assessment Act 1979 (EP&A Act) that was approved by the NSW Rural Fire Service in 20032015.
-This map identifies the site as within a designated a vegetation buffer bushfire prone areazone, surrounded by areas of bush fire prone vegetation.
-Particular developments proposed on bush fire prone lands can trigger the need to conform to the requirements of Planning for Bushfire Protection 2001-2006 guidelines under the EP&A Act.
+There is also a Bush Fire Prone Land Map prepared under Section 146(2) of the Environmental Planning and Assessment Act 1979 (EP&A Act) that was approved by the NSW Rural Fire Service in 2015.
+This map identifies the site as within a designated bushfire prone area, surrounded by areas of bush fire prone vegetation.
+Particular developments proposed on bush fire prone lands can trigger the need to conform to the requirements of Planning for Bushfire Protection 2006 guidelines under the EP&A Act.

 Section 63(2) of the Rural Fires Act 1997 refers to the duty of public authorities and owners and occupiers of land to prevent the occurrence of bushfires on its land and to minimise the danger of the spread of bushfire on, or from that land.
-The TrustIn 2016, consultants prepared a draft Bushfire Management Plan on behalf of the Harbour Trust has completed an assessment of bushfire risk for its sites at Middle Head, Georges Heights and Chowder Bay.
-This is discussed in greater detail elsewhere in this Plan. and this assessment informed the preparation of this management plan.
-The TrustThe Harbour Trust will also cooperate with other agencies in the implementation of plans prepared under the Rural Fires Act 1997.
+In 2016, consultants prepared a draft Bushfire Management Plan on behalf of the Harbour Trust for its sites at Middle Head, Georges Heights and Chowder Bay.
+This is discussed in greater detail elsewhere in this Plan.
+The Harbour Trust will also cooperate with other agencies in the implementation of plans prepared under the Rural Fires Act 1997.